 - Unlimited reimbursement for cultural events such as plays, films, cultural exhibits, and museums;

 - European Youth Card;

-- Monthly transportation pass.
+- Monthly transportation pass that covers intra-city

 Tufts in Madrid